 SQL injection attacks are among the most common ways hackers exploit web application security vulnerabilities—and also among the most dangerous.

-By using tools such as input validation protocols and parameterized queries, you can harden your application and make it harder for attackers to exploit.
+By using tools such as input validation protocols and parameterized queries, you can strengthen your application’s security and make it more resilient to attacks.
 You can also use code security tools like Kiuwan to determine your app’s vulnerabilities and address them—before attackers can.

-Broken authentication is an application vulnerability that has multiple different forms.
-In most data breaches, its common causes include URL rewriting, improper setup of application timeout protocols, improper password protection, and predictable login credentials.
+Broken authentication is an application vulnerability that has multiple forms.
+In most data breaches, common causes include URL rewriting, improper application timeout settings, inadequate password protection, and predictable login credentials.

 Protecting your system from broken authentication issues starts with teaching your users some security best practices.
-Teach them to protect their passwords with encryption and not use passwords that are easy to figure out—we all know at least one person whose password was compromised because they used “password” or “abcdefg1” as their password.
+Teach them to protect their passwords with encryption and not use easily guessable passwords—we all know at least one person whose password was compromised because they used “password” or “abcdefg1” as their password.
 Or worse, they used that same password in multiple places.

 You can also take these steps to protect your app or system from broken authentication attacks:

-Sensitive data exposure is the reveal of private data, either during transmission, such as when someone logs in, or when it is stored where the world can see it.
-This is another common method for phishing attacks.
+Sensitive data exposure refers to the disclosure of private information, either during transmission, such as when someone logs in, or when it is stored in a manner that allows it to be viewed by the public.
+This is another standard method for phishing attacks.

-Strong encryption features are essential to prevent attacks caused by sensitive data exposure.
-Whether you use a password storage application or have updating passkeys, encryption, and vigilance are essential.
+Strong encryption features are crucial in preventing attacks that result from sensitive data exposure.
+Whether you use a password storage application or have updated passkeys, encryption, and vigilance are essential.

 This common application security vulnerability occurs when attackers use a weakly configured XML parser to access sensitive data.
 It can lead to confidential data being exposed, DDOS attacks, server-side request forgery, and other impacts that can harm your system and organization.

-The best form of application security vulnerability management to prevent these attacks is to turn off XML external entity processing.
+The most effective form of application security vulnerability management to prevent these attacks is to disable XML external entity processing.
 However, if your system requires you to use XML parsers, use libraries that are explicitly resistant to these kinds of attacks.

-Broken access control attacks occur when users access parts of your site or system that they don’t have permission to reach.
+Broken access control attacks occur when users attempt to access parts of your site or system that they don’t have permission to access.

 Here is a classic example of this attack in action: Suppose your marketing department recently fired an employee, and the relationship ended on bad terms.
-The employee had access to your website, and because they’re upset about losing their job, they use their active credentials to log into your site and wreak havoc on your code, breaking the site.
+The employee had access to your website, and because they were upset about losing their job, they used their active credentials to log in to your site and wreak havoc on your code, breaking the site.

 At this point, you have a mess that can cause your business to lose money and customers and could take a long time to fix.